wikipathways/pfocr-database/_figures/PMC5554737__cshperspect-TGF-022251_F4.md

 ---
 figid: PMC5554737__cshperspect-TGF-022251_F4
+figtitle: The bipotential gonad differentiates into male or female in response to a signaling pathway that involves anti-Müllerian hormone/Müllerian inhibiting substance (AMH/MIS), a member or the TGFB family
+organisms:
+- NA
+pmcid: PMC5554737
+filename: cshperspect-TGF-022251_F4.jpg
 figlink: /pmc/articles/PMC5554737/figure/A022251F4/
 number: F4
 caption: The bipotential gonad differentiates into male or female in response to a